Pennsylvania chocolate workers' strike, 1937: Dairy farmers

 Hershey's mostly positive reputation meant that strikers faced resistance from many fronts.
 The chocolate factory had three thousand workers, and the larger corporation employed nearly two thousand people in other areas of the company that wanted nothing to do with the strike.
 The most resistance came from thousands of dairy farmers from surrounding areas who relied on selling their milk to the Hershey factory.
 They were losing 800,000 pounds of milk per day—enough to supply a city of a million people.
 These dairy farmers were natural allies to the anti-union groups because they were losing money each day the factory stayed closed.

 On Monday, April 5, the fourth day of the strike, dairy farmers met with strikers to discuss lost milk sales.
 The strikers decided to help the farmers by agreeing to operate the factory's creamery so the milk could be processed.
 The next day, Hershey milkmen failed to pick up the milk.

-On the evening of April 6, 1937, several thousand loyal workers and farmers marched through Palmyra, PA in support of the Hershey Chocolate Corporation.
+On the evening of April 6, 1937, several thousand loyal workers and farmers marched through Palmyra in support of the Hershey Chocolate Corporation.